Blue–Gray Football Classic: History

-The game was not played in 2002 after longtime sponsor Kelly Springfield Tire (a subsidiary of the Goodyear Tire and Rubber Company) decided to discontinue its sponsorship, and the Lions Club was unable to find a new sponsor in time.
+The game was not played in 2002 after longtime sponsor Kelly Springfield Tire (a subsidiary of the Goodyear Tire and Rubber Company), under pressure by civil rights leaders who threatened a boycott, decided to discontinue its sponsorship, and the Lions Club was unable to find a new sponsor in time.
 However, it was unlikely in any event the game would have been played that year due to the poor condition of the Cramton Bowl: the stadium, built in 1923, had not been well maintained over the years, and by this time it was literally crumbling.

 The Lions Club was instrumental in reviving the game at Troy University's Movie Gallery Stadium (now Veterans Memorial Stadium), 50 miles south of Montgomery.
 It was generally thought that the Lions Club and others would have liked to return the game to Montgomery, but opted not to do so because it was unable to find a suitable replacement venue in the Montgomery area.

-The Cramton Bowl was ultimately renovated in 2011, today hosting the Camellia Bowl (and, for one season only, the Montgomery Bowl); a new Montgomery football stadium was also constructed at the same time.
-The 2020 Camellia Bowl was held on Christmas Day, returning college football to the venue on Christmas for the first time in 19 years.
+The Cramton Bowl was ultimately renovated in 2011; new ASU Stadium was also constructed at the same time.
+In December 2014, the Cramton Bowl began hosting the Camellia Bowl—the 2020 edition was held on Christmas Day, returning college football to the venue on the holiday for the first time in 19 years.

 Game results

-64 Blue–Gray Football Classics were played.
-Gray winning 33 games, Blue winning 29 games, and two games being tied.
+64 Blue–Gray Football Classics were played: Gray winning 33 games, Blue winning 29 games, and two games being tied.
 All were played in Montgomery, Alabama, except the 2003 game, played in Troy, Alabama.